 One of the first cartel cases investigated in Argentina was Silos Areneros de Buenos Aires v.
 Arenera Argentina and others7 in 1986.
 In the history of Argentine antitrust cartel investigations, there are two significant cases regarding the cement and liquid oxygen markets.8 Both resulted in fines of approximately 310 million Argentine pesos.
-Both cases were appealed to judicial courts and to the Supreme Court of Justice, and the sanctions imposed by the competition authority were confirmed by both.
+Both cases were appealed to the judicial courts and the Supreme Court of Justice, and the sanctions imposed by the competition authority were confirmed by the courts at both levels.

-Cartels are considered by the Argentine antitrust authorities (as well as by antitrust authorities worldwide) as serious infringements of the Antitrust Law because, as previously stated, they constitute one of the practices that are punished the most severely by the antitrust authorities.
+Argentine antitrust authorities (and antitrust authorities worldwide) consider cartels to be serious infringements of antitrust law and, as previously stated, this is evident from the fact that it is one of the practices most severely punished by the antitrust authorities.

-Further, it is important to highlight that the Antitrust Law has adopted the effects doctrine, which implies, in practice, that any act or conduct performed, or any agreement signed abroad, that has an effect in Argentine territory could be challenged by the antitrust authorities.
+Further, it is important to highlight that the Antitrust Law has adopted the effects doctrine, whereby, in practice, any act or conduct or any agreement signed abroad that has an effect in Argentine territory may be challenged by the Argentine antitrust authorities.

 Cooperation with other jurisdictions

-The new Antitrust Law does not contain any statement of cooperation with other jurisdictions regarding international cooperation in cartel cases.
-This notwithstanding, informal international cooperation could be expected on cross-border cartel cases.
+The Antitrust Law does not contain any statement of cooperation with other jurisdictions regarding international cooperation in cartel cases.
+This notwithstanding, informal international cooperation could be expected in cross-border cartel cases.

 Argentina has signed several documents concerning cooperation with worldwide authorities in antitrust matters:

-- a cooperation agreement with Peru, which was signed in 2017, promoting information exchange regarding anticompetitive behaviour and M&A analysis;
+- a cooperation agreement with Peru, which was signed in 2017, promoting information exchange regarding anticompetitive behaviour and M&A assessments;

-- a Protocol for the Defence of Competition and an Agreement for the Defence of Competition within the Mercosur, which were approved in December 1996 and December 2010, respectively; and
+- a Protocol for the Defence of Competition and an Agreement for the Defence of Competition within Mercosur, which were approved in December 1996 and December 2010 respectively; and

-- a Collaboration Agreement between the National Commission of Markets and Competition of Spain and the CNDC in 2014.
+- a collaboration agreement between Spain's National Commission on Markets and Competition and the CNDC in 2014.

-Further, in November 2015, the Organisation for Economic Co-operation and Development (OECD) reincorporated Argentina as an observer in its Competition Committee, which is in charge of monitoring the worldwide fight against, inter alia, cartel cases and transparency.
+Further, in November 2015, the Organisation for Economic Co-operation and Development (OECD) reincorporated Argentina as an observer in its Competition Committee, which is in charge of monitoring transparency and the worldwide fight against, inter alia, cartel conduct.

 On 28 November 2018, the CNDC, and the competent authorities in other countries in Central and South America,10 signed a declaration in Paris highlighting the benefits of clemency programmes.